PhaserEditor2D/PhaserEditor/docs/preview-window.rst

 The sprite-sheet preview
 ~~~~~~~~~~~~~~~~~~~~~~~~

 When you open a sprite-sheet asset in the Preview window it shows a special control where you can play animations with the sprite-sheet frames.
 It is useful for quick animations preview.
-In addition, you can select a couple of frames and drop then into the scene.
+In addition, you can select a couple of frames and drop them into the scene.
 To select more than one frame keep the ``Shift`` key pressed and move the mouse over the frames.

 .. image:: images/SpritesheetPreviewAnimation.gif
 	:alt: You can play animations in the sprite-sheet preview.